wbsg-uni-mannheim/wdcproducts/README.md

 # WDC Products: A Multi-Dimensional Entity Matching Benchmark

 This repository contains the code and data download links to reproduce building the WDC Products benchmark.
-The benchmark files are available for direct download [here](http://webdatacommons.org/largescaleproductcorpus/wdc-products/)
+The benchmark files are available for direct download [here](http://webdatacommons.org/largescaleproductcorpus/wdc-products/).
+The paper presenting the benchmark is available [here](https://arxiv.org/abs/2301.09521).

 * **Requirements**